 Featured photo credit: Movierewind

 With Valentine’s Day already this weekend, I thought it was only fitting to go watch a romantic film.
 I really love romantic movies.
-For those who’ve been a regular reader of this blog, you’ve most likely encountered some of the films I’ve recommended over the years.
+For those who’ve been a regular reader of this blog, you’ve most likely encountered a romantic Valentine’s move or two I’ve recommended over the years.

-In the mood to watch a romantic film too?
+In the mood to watch a romantic Valentine’s movie too?
 Here’s my review of As Good As It Gets, now streaming on Netflix.

 This 1997 movie stars Jack Nicholson, Helen Hunt and Greg Kinnear.
 They all earned Academy Awards nominations for the movie.
 Two of its stars (Nicholson and Hunt) won.
 Best Actor and Best Actress in a Leading Role.